piitaya/lovelace-mushroom/docs/cards/lock.md

 ## Description

-A lock card allow you to control a lock entity.
+A lock card allows you to control a lock entity.

 ## Configuration variables